Now that you have learnt so much about how elections work take our Election Quiz to test your knowledge!

 The winner is announced and becomes an MP (Member of Parliament), representing all of the people in your area in PARLIAMENT.

-After the next General Election there will be 650 MPs altogether, each representing one area - or CONSTITUENCY - of the country.
-To find out who your MP is click here.
+After the next General Election there will be 650 MPs, each representing one area of the country known as a CONSTITUENCY.

-The political party with the most MPs after the election forms the GOVERNMENT and the leader of that party becomes the PRIME MINISTER.
+The political party that wins more than half the seats - 326 - forms the GOVERNMENT and the leader of that party becomes the PRIME MINISTER.
 They are in charge of running the country.

 There are other types of elections – not just General Elections.
-If you want you can read about them visit the Election Information section of the website.
+If you want you can read about them in the Election Information section of the website.

-Watch a short video on how voting at a polling station works by clicking here.
+Watch this short video from Parliament's Education Service explaining how voting at a polling station works.